 “a London cabbie who structures his day so that he drives mostly electric can save about 100 pounds (112 euros) a week.”

 So, despite the upfront cost, will cabbies plump for mod cons and extra comfort?
-Price conscious cabbies will see the value in converting their existing TX’s and eek out a few more years from them.
+Price conscious cabbies will see the value in converting their existing TX’s to LPG in order to eek out a few more cost effective years from them.
+In the mean time the new technology will have prove its reliability, prices might fall and infrastructure can develop.

 Read more about LPG conversions: LPG conversion by GasCab – Give your TX a new lease of life